vail130/Basic-Toggle-Switch/README.md

 ## tl;dr

 This repository walks through the process of creating a jQuery plugin that transforms a DOM element into a pre-styled toggle switch.
+See other project samples and tutorials at <a href='http://vailgold.com' target='_blank'>http://vailgold.com</a>.

 ## Project Page